Historical Apoplexy · State Legislative Adaptations · Ohio

 (2,800,000) authorized users through two hundred thirty-six (236)

-but available only to military families and retirees;
+but available only to military families and retirees.
+The annona

-Commissary Agency operates a commissary at Wright-Patterson Air
+Defense Commissary Agency operates a commissary at Wright-Patterson

-at Wright-Patterson shop at below-retail prices in a government-
+families at Wright-Patterson shop at below-retail prices in a

-Dayton and Montgomery County who suffered the highest per-capita
+civilians of Dayton and Montgomery County who lived through the

 (11) The geographer Albrecht Penck calculated in 1925 that Earth's